TensorAdy/udacity_dsnd/Project 1 - Data Science Blog/README.md

-# Understanding Netflix Movies and Tvshows
+# Understanding Netflix Movies and TV Shows
 ## Project Motivation
 Utilizing CRISP-DM, explore the dataset containing tv shows and movies available on Netflix as of 2019 as a part of Udacity's [Data Science Nanodegree](https://in.udacity.com/course/data-scientist-nanodegree--nd025)
 The data for analyis is from [Kaggle](https://www.kaggle.com/shivamb/netflix-shows)